dim6ata/SimpleAsteroidsGame/README.md

 # SimpleAsteroidsGame

-### An introduction to C++ OpenGL graphics programming that was developed as a university coursework.
+### An introduction to C++ OpenGL graphics programming that was developed for a university coursework.

 The program draws 2D ship and asteroids.
 The ship can shoot projectiles and destroy asteroids.